See how English is a Germanic language and learn more using the award-winning Rosetta Stone app.

 Here’s the good news; when you’re excited to learn a new language, even the hardest ones can simply seem fun.
 And the sense of accomplishment that comes with taking on the challenge—and overcoming it—is invaluable.

-Rosetta Stone’s Dynamic Immersion® methodology teaches you to speak the language, not just memorize the words.
+Rosetta Stone’s Dynamic Immersion® methodology teaches you to speak the language, not just memorise the words.
 What makes this approach effective is that we prepare you to use your new language in your everyday life.
 So, it’s not just about the features, but what you’re able to do because of them.
 It helps you get ready to handle situations with confidence.

 How Rosetta Stone Can Help